Who in the World is Mrs. Padilly?

 - DIY PROJECTS for living life in the outdoors in your own backyard.

 - FUN IDEAS and CRAFTS for enjoying the Glamping Lifestyle.

-- PADILLY’S TRAVEL JOURNAL and TIPS from her boating, camping, and road trip adventures; including her INTERACTIVE TRAVEL MAP.
+- PADILLY’S TRAVEL TIPS from her boating, camping, and road trip adventures; including her INTERACTIVE TRAVEL MAP.

 Then follow this blog by entering your e-mail below.

 And don’t forget to click on the “Happy Camper” printable (located below or in the right column) to download a 5×7, high quality digital print.